hypertidy/lazyraster/README.md

 The plot-size logic should work on the current “usr” world coordinates, not the size of the device (if it’s different).

-The vapour package isn’t yet on CRAN, and there’s no capacity for *subdatasets* yet.
+The vapour package isn’t yet on CRAN.

+Subdataset support is very new and needs checking.

+Using online sources is not easy, it needs a particular GDAL connection string to work properly.

 ## GDAL